yvvvan/MPSEES-23-nxtOSEK-Driving/lib/ORB_SLAM3/README.md

 # 4. Running ORB-SLAM3 with your camera

-Directory `Examples` contains several demo programs and calibration files to run ORB-SLAM3 in all sensor configurations with Intel Realsense cameras T265 and D435i.
+Directory `Examples` contains several demo programs and calibration files to exec_thread ORB-SLAM3 in all sensor configurations with Intel Realsense cameras T265 and D435i.
 The steps needed to use your own camera are:

 1. Calibrate your camera following `Calibration_Tutorial.pdf` and write your calibration file `your_camera.yaml`